niCodeLine/pronostiCard/README.md

 jsonData = obtener_pronostico(coodinates = (lat, lon))
 ```

-we proceed by calling the class **Owo** to clean the data getting the forcast of today and the next 5 days:
+it proceeds by calling the class **Owo** to clean the data getting the forcast of today and the next 5 days:

 ```python
 owo = Owo(jsonData)